By The Convention & Visitors Bureau, Special for USDR

 “Lufthansa’s nonstop service between Denver and Munich will stimulate travel between two regions that are already rich with synergies – from world-class beer festivals to innovation and entrepreneurship, Colorado and Bavaria are deeply connected,” said DEN CEO Kim Day.
 “Europe ranks as Denver’s largest international market by region, accounting for nearly 30 percent of total passenger volume.
 This new service will increase Denver’s transatlantic capacity by 23 percent, and increase our number of nonstop destinations served to 21.”

 From a business perspective, Munich has a strongly diversified economy.
-It is the European headquarters of many international companies and is considered the high-tech capital of
+It is the European headquarters of many international companies and is considered the high-tech capital of Germany.

 With nonstop service to more than 170 destinations worldwide, DEN offers more than 1,400 daily flights on 16 commercial airlines.
 DEN’s domestic network ranks as the third-largest in the U.S., providing service to more than 150 cities.
 Welcoming more than 53 million passengers annually, DEN is one of the busiest airports in the world and was recently ranked 8th among the world’s 50 busiest megahubs.